-Deferred Inflows/Outflows of Resources
+Deferred Inflows/Outflows of Resources:

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
 The Council only has one item that qualifies for reporting in this category.
 It is comprised of contributions to the pension plan made during the current year and subsequent to the net pension asset or liability measurement date, which will be recognized as an increase or a reduction of the net pension asset or liability next fiscal year.
+It is also comprised of certain items related to the measurement of the net pension asset.
+These include differences between expected and actual experience, change in assumptions, the net difference between projected and actual earnings, and changes in proportion and differences between employer contributions and proportionate share of contributions on pension plan investments.
 For more detailed information on this item, reference the pension note.